raspberrypilearning/silly-eyes/en/step_1.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Design</span> means deciding on the way a project looks and making decisions about what it does.
+<span style="color: #0faeb0">**Design**</span> means deciding on the way that a project looks and making decisions about what it does.
 </p>

 ### Get inspiration

 You are going to make some design decisions to create your character.
-Think about what kind of googly eye character you want to make.
+Think about what kind of googly-eyed character you want to make.

 --- task ---